When you remember me, it means that you

 For as long as you remember me, I am never entirely lost.

-It’s July 13th but there is no birthday cake, no birthday presents, no birthday party and no birthday boy to celebrate his 20th birthday with.
+Yes, it is July 13th but there is no birthday cake, no birthday presents, no birthday party and no birthday boy to celebrate his 22nd birthday with.
 Despite the limitations, we will celebrate Luijoe’s day with a simple home-cooked lunch of pasta and barbecue with my family.
 As always, I will light a candle in his memory table and visit his resting place to place some flowers.
 As I light a candle in Luijoe’s memory , I do so with gratitude that he lived and that we shared a life with so much love.

 I will continue to keep Luijoe’s memory alive in my heart and in my mind since it is a very important part of who I am today.
 I want his memory to live on forever and for Luijoe to never be forgotten.